280Zo/charybdis-wireless-mini-zmk-firmware/README.md

 Open the keymap file and change keys, or add/remove layers, then merge the changes and re-flash the keyboard with the updated firmware.

+## Changing the Central and Peripheral Assignments

+Follow the ZMK documentation [Kconfig.deconfig](https://zmk.dev/docs/development/new-shield#kconfigdefconfig) to change which keyboard half is the central and which is the peripheral.
+This does not apply to the dongle configuration.

+## Changing the Keyboard Name

+Follow the ZMK [Kconfig.defconfig](https://zmk.dev/docs/development/new-shield#kconfigdefconfig) section to update the keyboard name.
+Make sure to read about the danger in exceeding the 16 character limit.

 ## Building Your Own Firmware

 ZMK provides a comprehensive guide to follow when creating a [New Keyboard Shield](https://zmk.dev/docs/development/new-shield).
 I'll touch on some of the points here, but their docs should be what you reference when you're building your own firmware.